-Requirement Most likely mechanism(s) Relevant policies in the Gosport Borough Local Plan 2011-2029 (in addition to Policy LP2 and the relevant sites-specific policy (Policy LP4-LP9) condition or a planning obligation to be negotiated with the developer.
+Requirement Most likely mechanism(s) Relevant policies in the Gosport Borough Local Plan 2011-2029 (in addition to Policy LP2 and the relevant sites-specific policy (Policy LP4-LP9) dwellings will need to be managed and maintained for a period of 25 years and can be secured by a planning condition or a planning obligation to be negotiated with the developer.
 Other forms of on-site green infrastructure will also require to be maintained for 25 years and can be secured by a planning condition or a planning obligation to be negotiated with the developer.
 Sustainable drainage systems will require a longer term management scheme to be agreed by the relevant agencies.
-Biodiversity Solent Recreation and Mitigation Partnership (SRMP) initiatives to mitigate recreation disturbance impacts on internationally important habitats Planning obligation/planning condition for any on-site measures (normally for identified impacts generated 'alone' by the development).
-LP41, LP42 Direct payments as part of a scheme to demonstrate appropriate mitigation under the
+Solent Recreation and Mitigation Partnership (SRMP) initiatives to mitigate recreation disturbance impacts on internationally important habitats Planning obligation/planning condition for any on-site measures (normally for identified impacts generated 'alone' by the LP41, LP42

-Requirement Most likely mechanism(s) Relevant policies in the Gosport Borough Local Plan 2011-2029 (in addition to Policy LP2 and the relevant sites-specific policy (Policy LP4-LP9) Habitats Regulations for in-combination mitigation identified by the Solent Recreation Mitigation Partnership.
+Requirement Most likely mechanism(s) Relevant policies in the Gosport Borough Local Plan 2011-2029 (in addition to Policy LP2 and the relevant sites-specific policy (Policy LP4-LP9) development).
+Direct payments as part of a scheme to demonstrate appropriate mitigation under the Habitats Regulations for in-combination mitigation identified by the Solent Recreation Mitigation Partnership.
 On-site measures (not related to recreational disturbance) following an ecological report (which could include an appropriate assessment relating to potential impact on internationally important sites).
 Planning conditions and/or obligations LP41, LP42, LP43, LP44 Off-site measures (not related to recreational disturbance) following an ecological report (which could include an appropriate assessment relating to potential impact on internationally important sites).
 Planning obligation/planning condition Heritage Archaeology Normally planning conditions are sufficient to secure on-site research and mitigation.
 LP11, LP13 Interpretation (boards, display, exhibitions) Planning conditions and/or planning obligation depending on necessary arrangements for interpretation.
-Use of building (such as making available for public use) Planning conditions and/or planning obligation depending on arrangements required.
-Use of resources: Energy Energy efficiency Building Regulations On-site measures Planning condition and/or planning obligation depending on the nature LP38
+Use of building (such as making available Planning conditions

-Requirement Most likely mechanism(s) Relevant policies in the Gosport Borough Local Plan 2011-2029 (in addition to Policy LP2 and the relevant sites-specific policy (Policy LP4-LP9) and scale of measures.
-Use of resources: Water Water consumption measures Planning condition LP39 Use of resources: Waste and Material Re sources Site Waste Management Plans Planning condition LP40 Waste and recycling storage Planning condition LP40 Contaminated Land Contamination remediation Planning condition LP47
+Requirement Most likely mechanism(s) Relevant policies in the Gosport Borough Local Plan 2011-2029 (in addition to Policy LP2 and the relevant sites-specific policy (Policy LP4-LP9) for public use) and/or planning obligation depending on arrangements required.
+Use of resources: Energy Energy efficiency Building Regulations On-site measures Planning condition and/or planning obligation depending on the nature and scale of measures.
+LP38 Use of resources: Water Water consumption measures Planning condition LP39 Use of resources: Waste and Material Reso ources Site Waste Management Plans Planning condition LP40 Waste and recycling storage Planning condition LP40 Contaminated Land Contamination remediation Planning condition LP47